 - Roll the dough on a floured surface into a 15-inch round, lifting the dough with a metal spatula as you roll to make sure it’s not sticking.
 If it is, dust the surface with more flour.
 Transfer it by rolling it around the rolling pin and unrolling it on the lined baking sheet.

 - Spread the onion and corn mixture over the dough, leaving a 2-inch border without filling.
 Update 7-16-2014: Sprinkle the cheese over the onions and corn.
 Arrange the tomatoes in a single layer over the cheese and season them with salt and pepper.
 Lift the edges of the dough and fold them inward over the filling, pleating as you go, to form a folded-over border.
 Pinch together any tears in the dough.
-Brush the egg yolk and milk mixture over the exposed crust.
+Brush the egg yolk and water mixture over the exposed crust.